 MUSIC, WORDS & MOVEMENT

-Celebrate Hydra’s rich poetry heritage, with local poet Yiannis Gavalas and American poet John L. Holgerson.
+We celebrated Hydra’s rich poetic heritage through the voices of local poet Yiannis Gavalas and American poet John L. Holgerson, uniting words across seas and generations.

 KYRAN DANIEL